haniffalab/HCA_skin/Pipelines/README.md

 The databases to acquire pathway-gene association data from (default is GO.BP)

 ## 13_hypergeometric_prediction_of_tfs
-This script was used to compute predicted TFs which regulate genesets.
+This script was used to compute predicted TFs which regulate genesets.(Output not shown)